 I installed it on an old desktop, Dual Core with 2Gb of ram and it runs great, rock solid distro.

 I put this on my wife's old E-Machine when she didn't want to go up to Windows 10 and she has never looked back!
 It does all the stuff she wants and doesn't nag her into getting something she doesn't need or want.
-I think it's a marvellous distro.
+I think it's a marvelous distro.

 Been using Linux Lite since 2.4.
 When the news of all the Windows 10 spying came out I now use Linux Lite exclusively.
 It's good stuff.